harrychand/washroom_occupied/README.md

 9. Test and observed the results

-single sensor with single indicator
+#Single sensor with single indicator

 ![image](https://user-images.githubusercontent.com/12832767/109419024-40c55a00-7a06-11eb-815b-dd4678db128a.png)

-single sensor with single indicator
+#Single sensor with single indicator

 ![image](https://user-images.githubusercontent.com/12832767/109419043-6ce0db00-7a06-11eb-99af-a3758649ead1.png)